sergiocorreia/quipu/misc/Notes about estout.md

 ~~~

 This will
-1) build the cmd: estdb using NAME if CONDITION, DEFOPT OPTIONS title(...)
+1) build the cmd: quipu using NAME if CONDITION, DEFOPT OPTIONS title(...)
 2) Automatically create the label ESTIMATES:ROBUST-IV (in lowercase)

 At the end, we will end up with a DO FILE in the ./estimates folder, which we will run if estimates-update is TRUE

-all the estdb commands will create .tex files with the expected names
+all the quipu commands will create .tex files with the expected names

 then when stata is done and exits, we will go back to the pandoc filter and insert the .tex files